Forex Market: Indian rupee falls against US dollar, UAE dirham | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, UAE Dirham, US Dollar Index

-Mumbai: The Indian rupee depreciated against the US dollar and UAE dirham in the forex market.
-The muted opening of the Indian share market has weighed upon the Indian rupee.
+Mumbai: The Indian rupee declined sharply against the US dollar and UAE dirham, in the forex market.
+The strengthening of the American currency and the rising crude oil price has weighed upon the Indian currency.

-At the interbank foreign exchange, the domestic currency opened at 74.28.
-During trading the Indian currency then slipped to 74.36 against the dollar, registering a decline of 22 paise from the last close.
-On Wednesday, the Indian currency settled at 74.14 against the US dollar.
-The Indian rupee is at 20.26 against the UAE dirham.
+At the interbank foreign exchange, the domestic currency opened weak at 74.63.
+During trading it then slipped further to 74.65, lower by 21 paise from its previous close.
+On Tuesday, the Indian currency settled at 74.44 against the US dollar.
+The Indian rupee is at 20.34 against the UAE dirham.

-Also Read: Netflix’s ‘Squid Game’ is flooding a man’s phone with over 4,000 calls per day

-The dollar index, which measures the American currency’s strength against a basket of six currencies, fell 0.05% to 94.29.
-Foreign institutional investors were net sellers in the Indian share market as they offloaded shares worth Rs 1,896.02 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.14% to 94.11.
+Meanwhile, the international rating agency, Moody’s Investors Service kept India’s sovereign rating at its lowest investment grade ‘Baa3’.

 Post Your Comments